Rian8337/osu-droid-module/README.md

 -   osu! difficulty calculator
     -   This includes a strain graph generator.
 -   osu! performance calculator
+-   osu!droid replay analyzer
+    -   Allows parsing osu!droid replay files (`.odr`) to get replay information.
     -   Three finger/two hand detection
-    -   Not that practical as it requires multiple things.
-More details in examples.
+        -   Uses cursor movement and beatmap difficulty data to detect.
+        -   Two hand detection is not practical as it's still a WIP.

 You should not expect osu! difficulty and performance calculator to be on par with osu!web or other calculators.
 This is because I tend to update them every time a new difficulty change in osu!lazer is approved.
 Additionally, an error margin should be expected due to differences between C# (the language that osu!lazer uses) and TypeScript.